-Barber County sheriff’s office named in wrongful death suit
+Barber County Sheriff’s Office named in wrongful death suit

-Named in the suit were Sheriff Lonnie Small, Undersheriff Virgil Brewer, deputies Andrew Pasch and Mark Suchy, Dispatch supervisor Cheryl Seipel, and sheriffs department employee Janet Leonard.
+Named in the suit were sheriff Lonnie Small, undersheriff Virgil Brewer, deputies Andrew Pasch and Mark Suchy, dispatch supervisor Cheryl Seipel, and sheriff’s office employee Janet Leonard.

 In the court filing, the petitioner claims that the jail lacked accreditation and that employees are not trained in mental health screening.
 The suit contends that the defendants deprived Rennaker of her right to be free from cruel and unusual punishment by: